jjmw/Summaries/ElasticSearch/Query_DSL.md

 Frequently used filters will be cached

-Filter contect in effect when filter clause is used
+Filter context in effect when filter clause is used

 - such as filter or must_not parameters in bool query
 - filter parameter ins constant_score query